 Battery State of Health versus year of manufacture

 Nissan Leaf SoH is measured by LeafSpy (upper) and dashboard ‘bars’ (lower) for cars.
 The graphs show the percentiles: 50% is the middle of the pack (half have a higher SoH and half lower); 5% of the EVs have a SoH less than the 5th percentile, and 95% above it.
+Please note that there is uncertainty in these values, especially in estimating the 5% and 95% percentiles, so caution is required when comparing a car to this data.

 Be aware that the top (twelfth) bar on the Leaf’s battery health display (extreme right of the dashboard) is worth more than the bars below it i.e. the 12th bar drops off when the SoH drops to around 85% (80% for the 30kWh variant of the Leaf).
 Thereafter each remaining bar drops off about equally, and each is worth about 6.25% of charge holding capacity.
 Therefore a 10-bar Leaf is likely to have a SoH somewhere between 72.5 and 78.75% SoH.